dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 AutoConvert Greeklish Permalinks converts greek characters to latin in all permalinks.
 The plugin makes sure that every new permalink is in greeklish and offers the option to convert all the old links with greek characters to latin.

 == Features ==
-* Automatic permalink conversion for every new post and term.
+* Convert automaticly the permalink of every new post and term.
-* Conversion tool for older posts and terms.
+* Convert all your older posts and terms with a click of a button.
-* Option to disable automatic permalink conversion.
-* Option on how to convert diphthongs.
+* Choose how dipthongs are converted.
-* WP-CLI support
+* Developed to be friendly to developers with WP-CLI support and filter to modify the converion.

 == Screenshots ==
 1. As simple as that.
 Write your title, draft, schedule or publish your post and the permalink is set.